matthewglasenapp/hummingbird_tutorial/README.md

 lab-colibri-hmem    up   infinite      1   idle hbnode-40
 ```

 The different partitions are listed.
+Partitions are nodes with different configurations.

 ## 2. Basic slurm commands
 Check the Hummingbird Queue to see what jobs are currently running.